kubermatic/kubermatic/docs/proposals/container-registry-credentials-per-usercluster.md

 For this first iteration the secrets referenced on `Cluster` resources need to be created manually.

-There is a also the possibility to define default credentials in the `KubermaticConfiguration` at `spec.userCluster.imagePullSecret`.
+There is also the possibility to define default credentials in the `KubermaticConfiguration` at `spec.userCluster.imagePullSecret`.
 If defined, this will be used for any user cluster that has no explicit `imagePullSecrets` set.